-The Board of Directors of Forbo Holding Ltd is offering to repurchase maximum 99,500 of its registered shares (5% of the share capital) at a fixed price as part of the current share buyback program.
-The fixed price is CHF 1,100 per registered share.
-Trading on the second trading line has been suspended for the duration of the offer, i.e. from October 6, 2015 to October 19, 2015.
+The Board of Directors of Forbo Holding Ltd has decided to repurchase up to a maximum of 90,000 of its registered shares (5% of the share capital) at a fixed price of CHF 1,430 per registered share.

-The Forbo Group – a leading manufacturer of floor coverings, building and construction adhesives, as well as power transmission and conveyor belt solutions – reported net sales of CHF 554.8 million in the first half of 2015 (prior-year period: CHF 603.0 million).
-In local currencies, this is equivalent to organic growth of 0.7%, however, translated into Swiss francs it represents a decline of 8.0%.
-Negative currency effects had a significant impact on both sales and earnings.
-Operating profit (EBIT) decreased by 11.3% to CHF 57.9 million (prior-year period: CHF 65.3 million).
-Adjusted for currency effects, however, it rose by 3.7%.
-The EBIT margin came to 10.4% (prior-year period: 10.8%).
-Group profit from continuing operations amounted to CHF 45.8 million (prior-year period: CHF 53.6 million), which is equivalent to a decline of 14.6%.
-After adjustment for currency effects, it reached the previous year's level despite lower financial income.
+The Forbo Group – a leading manufacturer of floor coverings, building and construction adhesives, as well as power transmission and conveyor belt solutions – reported net sales of CHF 606.3 million in the first half of 2017 (prior-year period: CHF 590.9 million).
+In local currency terms, this equates to a growth of 4.1% (+2.6% in the corporate currency).
+Operating profit (EBIT) before one-off costs rose by 5.6% to CHF 67.9 million (prior-year period: CHF 64.3 million).
+The EBIT margin before one-off costs improved to 11.2% (prior-year period: 10.9%).
+Forbo increased Group profit from continuing operations before one-off costs by 4.3% to CHF 53.9 million (prior-year period: CHF 51.7 million).
+A provision for one-off costs for the antitrust proceedings at Flooring Systems in France has impacted the operational result.

-The shareholders of Forbo Holding Ltd approved by a large majority all the proposals submitted by the Board of Directors to the 87th Ordinary General Meeting in Zug.
-The payment of a dividend of CHF 16 per share from the capital contribution reserve will take place as of May 4, 2015.
-The dividend is exempt from withholding tax.
+The shareholders of Forbo Holding Ltd approved all the proposals submitted by the Board of Directors to the 89th Ordinary General Meeting in Cham by a large majority.
+A dividend of CHF 19 per share will be paid out as of April 12, 2017.

 If you wish to receive media releases on a regular basis, please register below and fill in all the fields.
 Your data will be used to distribute the media releases only and will be treated confidentially.